|

 casting, be careful not to

-lose the thrust ball and washer at the bottom end of the agitate shaft.
+lose the thrust ball and slug at the bottom end of the agitate shaft.

 These two